firemodels/bot/Firebot/README.md

 # Run firebot at 9:56 PM every night
 56 21 * * * cd ~/<username>/firemodels/bot/Firebot ; bash -lc "./run_firebot.sh <options>"
 ```
-The output from firebot is written into the directory called `output`.
+The output from firebot is written into the directory called `output` which is in the same directory as the `firebot.sh` script itself.
 When firebot completes, email should be sent to the specified list of addresses.